ircam-ismm/sc-components/README.md

 ## Usage

+@todo

 ## Design Consideration

-These design decisions aim at simplifying later wrapping of the components in a edition library.
+These design aspects aim at simplifying future wrapping of the components in an editing tool.

 ### Attributes